escdb/iso-3166/README.md

 Instead, any necessary changes to the ISO 3166 standard in the scope of this project should be made in a separate `amendments` directory.
 This repository nevertheless strives to be as consistent with international standards as possible, and only deviates when this is necessary for any features (such as support for specific contests which can otherwise not be supported).

+Furthermore, the `flag_emoji` directory extends the set of flag emoji that is already assigned to territories in CLDR with custom-made, emoji-like images.
+These images are accompanied with a `.json` file that links the ISO 3166 code of the respective territory/subdivision to the image.
+This can be useful when wanting to render a flag alongside content concerning regions without Unicode supporting them.

 ## Contributions